bruceathy/plasma-usa/README.md

 - Pass or Fail shows up after vitals are entered
 - Validates if donor can donate after you finish screening and press a button
 - Donors are from [randomuser.api](https://randomuser.me/)

+REMAKE WITH REACT

+- Dropdown menus to be able to retest vital results